 - 1. To understand the basic principles of various chemical engineering and it allied field - 2.
 To develop a sound working knowledge on different chemical engineering and its allied field operation - 3.
-Better understanding of industrial operations by performing the experiments
+Better understanding of industrial operations by performing the experiments - 4.
+Students able to understand the practical knowledge in Computer simulations - 5.
+Able to know the concept of control valves

 Mapping with Programme outcomes

-COs PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8
+Cos PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10

-CO1 \checkmark
+CO1 2 2

-CO2
+CO2 1 3

-CO3
+CO3 1 2 2

+CO4 3 3 1

+CO5 1 1